firefox-devtools/debugger/docs/debugger-html-react-redux-overview.md

 React uses a Virtual DOM; only required changes to the actual DOM will be rendered.

-#Component Presentation
+#[Components](https://github.com/devtools-html/debugger.html/tree/master/public/js/components) <a name="components"></a>

-Debbuger.html uses React Components to render portions of the application.
+debbuger.html uses React [Components](https://github.com/devtools-html/debugger.html/tree/master/public/js/components) to render portions of the application.
 Each component’s source code is located under the public/js/components folder.
 In this section we will cover how the presentation pieces fit together; later we will discuss